UnionVMS/UVMS-Docker/README.md

         This will download the released version of the images and create containers out of it.

        * Option 2 (Building locally):
-         1. Go to docker-images dorectory.
+         1. Go to docker-images directory.
          2. Execute : mvn clean install
             `Add -Dfocus-pom.enforce.jdk.version.disabled=true property if using JDK > 7`
             `Add -Pw7 -Dvmhost={dockermachine IP} -Dvmport={dockermachine tcp port} -Dcertpath={docker machine certificate path}